masak/dlx-simple/doc/01-overview.md

     output <===========   output
             [ Writer ]

-In the above diagram, the missing arrow between "human input" and "human output" is the function we're after.
+The downwards arrow on the right is what the computer is good at.
+The missing downwards arrow on the left is the function we (as humans) are after.
 And that's the total effect of the program.